rachelesmee/website/foss4guklocal2023/lancaster.md

 ### Registration

-Thanks to generous sponsorship from the Lancaster Data Science Institute you can register **free**.
+Thanks to generous sponsorship from the Lancaster Data Science Institute you can register **free** for attendance at Lancaster.
 Please contact <a href="mailto:b.rowlingson@gmail.com">Barry Rowlingson (b.rowlingson@gmail.com)</a> for the Eventbrite discount code.

 You can then [register via Eventbrite](https://www.eventbrite.co.uk/e/foss4g-uk-local-2023-tickets-663598610307){:target="_newpage"}.